Become a Chiropractor: Education and Career Roadmap

 Step 3: Obtain a License

-All states require that chiropractors to hold a Doctor of Chiropractic degree and pass a certification exam before they can begin their careers.
+All states require that chiropractors hold a Doctor of Chiropractic degree and pass a certification exam before they can begin their careers.
 Some states require chiropractors to earn additional continuing education credits after graduating from a chiropractic college before they can take the exam.
 The National Board of Chiropractic Examiners offers a three-part exam (with an optional fourth section) that is accepted by most states, while some states have their own exam.

 Step 4: Choose a Chiropractic Specialty